bbauska/LFS170x/readme.md

 You are actually sending the recipient a copy, and that's a great way to move information around.
 But it's not so great when it comes to things like money, stocks and bonds, music, loyalty points, intellectual property, tickets to a game or concert.
 Then, sending a copy is suddenly a very bad idea.

 Let's look at an example.
 If I send you tickets to a concert, it's important that I don't send you a copy.
 You now own the original asset and I can no longer use or sell those tickets.
 Similarly, if I send you $100, it's important that I still don't own the $100, or have the ability to send it to anyone else.
 Both of these examples illustrate a double spend problem, and those can be eliminated with blockchain.

 So now, in this exciting time in history, every kind of asset, from tickets, to money, to music, can be stored, moved, exchanged, and transacted without an intermediary.
 People everywhere can transact peer-to-peer and trust each other by using collaboration and cryptography.
 How did we get here, to this place of trust and collaboration?
 It began when Satoshi Nakamoto, whose true identity is still unknown, released a white paper in 2008, introducing a purely peer-to-peer version of electronic cash known as Bitcoin.

 It is here that blockchain technology made its debut.

 Even today people believe Bitcoin and blockchain are one and the same.
 They are not!

-Bitcoin, another alternative currency, utilize blockchain technology.
+Bitcoin, another alternative currency, utilizes blockchain technology.

-While an important one, Bitcoin is only one use case for blockchain.
+##### While an important one, Bitcoin is only one use case for blockchain.

 Blockchain allows people to exchange assets and perform transactions without a third party.

 Imagine a world where you don't need intermediaries.
 While traditionally we have needed central authorities to trust one another and fulfill contracts, blockchain makes it possible to have our peers guarantee that for us.
 But how?
 Assets, like we've discussed, are no longer stored in a central place, but distributed across a global ledger, using the highest level of cryptography.
 When a transaction is conducted, it's posted across tens of thousands of computers around the globe.
 These transactions are recorded as blocks.

 Let's imagine a sheet of paper that has 25 lines.
 When a sheet is filled up with 25 transactions, the block is validated via group consensus.
 Once the page has been validated, it is added to a stack of previously validated sheets.